tejastic25/FlightService/README.md

 ##Project Setup
--welocme to the project : SH_AIR
+- welocme to the project : SH_AIR

--To set up the environment clone the project to your local repository -Execute `npm install` in the same path as of your root project repository -create a `.env file` and add the following information `PORT : 5510` -inside 'src/config' create a `config.json` file and add the following code in it
+- To set up the environment clone the project to your local repository
+- Execute `npm install` in the same path as of your root project repository
+- create a `.env file` and add the following information `PORT : 5510`
+- inside 'src/config' create a `config.json` file and add the following code in it
 ```
 {
   "development": {